 If you are storing them in their dehydrated form they can last up to 6 months in your pantry.
 If you want to rehydrate them ahead of time, they will last up to 4 days in an airtight container in the fridge.

-Soy curls are an all natural product and do not contain any preservatives or additives.
-Keep them refrigerated or frozen will keep them fresher for longer.
+Soy curls are an all-natural product and do not contain any preservatives or additives.
+Keeping them refrigerated or frozen will keep them fresher for longer.

 🍽 Related Recipes